Residential Life Policies

 • You live with an immediate family member within a 30-mile radius of Jacksonville University at the time of your acceptance to the University.
 The Office of Residential Life defines "immediate family member" as a parent, child, sibling, or legal guardian.
 If an exemption is being requested to live with a legal guardian, certified documentation will be required.

 If you meet one or more of the criteria listed above, and are interested in requesting a Residency Exemption, please complete the Residency Exemption form located on the Residential Life website.
 This form should be completed by the student and include any supporting documentation necessary.
 Forms can be submitted at any time, but should be submitted as soon as possible to ensure there is ample time for communication and processing.
-Forms submitted after the start of the semester will result in a partial refund in accordance with the Residential Life and university refund schedule.
+Forms submitted after the start of the semester will result in a partial refund in accordance with the Residential Life refund schedule as detailed in the Housing Contract.

 Room and Roommate Transfers